gabaugusto/exploratory_analysis_pokemon/README.md

 # exploratory_analysis_pokemon

-Starting a new exploration study
+Starting a new exploration study.
 It's not yet finished so don't take this as benchmark.

 Começando um novo estudo exploratório.